alee2602/MCP-SERVER/README.md

 2. Restart Claude Desktop
 <br>

-3. Use natural language commands
+3. Below are examples the assistant understands.

+**Mood Playlist:**
+- Create a happy playlist of 30 minutes in the rap genre
-- "Create a chill playlist with 10 songs"
+- Make a chill playlist with 10 songs (min popularity 60).

+**Similar Songs:**
+- Give me 7 songs similar to ‘Pillowtalk’ by ZAYN.
-- "Find songs similar to Worldwide by Big Time Rush"
+- Find songs like ‘Worldwide’ by Big Time Rush.

+**Song analysis:**
-- "Analyze the audio features of Bohemian Rhapsody"
+- Analyze the audio features of ‘Bohemian Rhapsody’ by Queen.

+**Genre playlist:**
+- Create a rock, pop playlist with 12 songs, diversity high

+**Dataset stats:**
+- Show me dataset stats
+- What are the top genres in this dataset

 ## Other MCP Clients
 Configure with: